Mani D scores 21st league goal of the season from the spot as Pools secure successive home wins against Aldershot

-Hartlepool United 2-0 Aldershot Town: Mani Dieseruvwe scores 21st league goal of the season from the spot as Pools dent Aldershot's play-off hopes with second successive home win
+Hartlepool United 2-0 Aldershot Town: Mani Dieseruvwe scores 21st league goal of the season as Pools dent Aldershot's play-off hopes with second successive home win

 and live on Freeview channel 276

-Dieseruvwe dusted himself off after being fouled in the box by wing-back Ryan Glover before continuing his prolific campaign with a perfectly-placed penalty into the top right-hand corner in the 18th minute as Parkes made sure of the result four minutes from time as Pools kept a second successive home clean sheet to make mathematically certain of their National League status.
+Dieseruvwe dusted himself off after being fouled in the box by wing-back Ryan Glover before continuing his prolific campaign with a perfectly-placed penalty into the top right-hand corner in the 18th minute and Parkes made sure of the result four minutes from time as Pools kept a third successive home clean sheet to make almost mathematically certain of their National League status.

 Pools were, unsurprisingly given the lack of options available to boss Kevin Phillips, unchanged from Easter Monday’s draw with Rochdale, while academy trio Campbell Darcy, Max Storey and Alfie Steel were all named on the bench.